Abhishekrauniyar2906/Razorpay_Clone/README.md

-Razorpay Clone Website
+Razorpay Clone Website:

 This project replicates the Razorpay website, a leading online payments platform in India.
 The site is developed using HTML and Tailwind CSS, a utility-first framework designed to streamline web design and layout.

-Key Features
+Key Features:

 - Home Page: Showcases an overview of Razorpay's services with a prominent call-to-action button for sign-ups.
 - Pricing Page: Includes a comparative table of pricing plans along with a sign-up form.